Negro Digest: Impact

 Although Negro Digest/Black World gave way to other African-American magazines such as Ebony, Jet and Essence, it significantly impacted the Black Arts Movement of the 1960s and early '70s, and as well as literary work showcased reproductions of artworks.
 In the words of Chris Brancaccio: "Negro Digest/Black World is a fascinating artifact because the content of each issue seems to evade rigid binaries like integrationist or nationalist, and therefore became a very real space for public debate.
 For instance, the November 1966 issue contains an article entitled Black Power Symposium [and] features 12 different opinions on Black Power, offered by a diverse group of black individuals ranging from Conrad Kent Rivers, founder of Organization of Black American Culture (OBAC), to Anita Cornwell, a writer and former state employee, to Dudley Randall, founder of Broadside Press but also a librarian and poet. ...
 Negro Digest/Black World constitutes a massive archive.
 A renewed scholarly interest in these periodicals offers new perspectives and could profoundly change the way we consider the Black Arts Movement and Black activism during this period."

+2021 relaunch

+In January 2021, filmmaker and publisher Bayer Mack relaunched Negro Digest as a digital publication targeting African-American men in the United States.

+The relaunched publication focuses on cultural commentary, lifestyle content, and issues relevant to Black male audiences.

+In interviews, Mack described the platform as a modern revival of the historic brand, adapted for digital distribution and community engagement.